mongodb/mongodb-selinux/README.md

 ## Scope

-* policies apply to computers running RHEL7 and RHEL8 only
+* policies apply to computers running RHEL7 and RHEL8 only.
-* cover standard mongodb-server systemd based installations only
+* covers standard mongodb-server systemd based installations only.
-* both community and enterprise versions are supported
+* both community and enterprise versions are supported.

 Supplied policies do not cover any daemons or tools other than mongod, such as: mongos, mongocryptd, or mongo shell